Andre Weathers: New York Giants

 Weathers appeared in nine games for the Giants during the 1999 NFL season.
 However, he tore the anterior cruciate ligament in his right knee during a November 1999 game against the Indianapolis Colts.
 Weathers underwent knee surgery in November 1999.

 Weathers returned to the Giants at the end of October 2000.
 At the time of his return, Weathers noted, "It's going to be exciting and nervous at the same time.
 I'm anxious to get out there and see what I can do."
 The New York Daily News reported, "Weathers doesn't pretend that the knee is as sound as it had been.
 Most doctors agree that it takes about two years after major knee surgery for a 100% recovery."
 In his first game back, he immediately sustained a tear in the anterior cruciate knee ligaments to end his season.
 At the time, the New York Post noted: "This is especially cruel news for Weathers, who last Sunday made his debut this season.
 A rookie in 1999, Weathers showed plenty of promise before tearing his left ACL in the ninth game of the season.
 The Giants were cautious in bringing Weathers back, but he reinjured the same knee in the 24–7 victory over the Philadelphia Eagles, will again need surgery and faces another year-long rehab."
 Weathers attempted a comeback with the Giants in 2001, but did not make the team.
 He was released by the Giants in August 2001.

-Later years
+Later life

 After retiring from football, Weathers returned to his hometown, Flint, Michigan.
 He worked as a high school football coach at Flint Central High School and with the Genesee County Patriots semi-pro team.